What jobs can I do in travel and tourism?

 More and more, travel and tourism jobs require good photography, writing and social media skills.
 Get as much practice as you can while studying by contributing to student publications, writing a blog or organising work experience with a relevant company.
 You never know, you may impress someone so much that they offer you a position!

-Peter Jenkins is a holiday and travel expert, with over 35 years’ experience working in the travel industry.
-In 2001, Peter took his passion for the Algarve and founded Sun-hat Villas & Resorts.
+Peter Jenkins is a holiday and travel expert, with over 35 years’ experience working in the travel industry and is the founder of Sun-hat Villas & Resorts.
 Peter has also worked for some of the biggest names in the holiday market, including Sovereign, Falcon and First Choice.